eneriz-daniel/PCG-Segmentation-Model-Optimization/implementation/README.md

 foo@bar:~/···/implementation$ python hls_launcher.py --csim 64 8 4 2016 16 8
 ```

 This will launch the HLS C Simulation for the model parameters combination `N=64`, `n0=8`, `nenc=4` over the 2016 dataset using a (16, 8) fixed-point representation, which has 16 bits in total of which 8 are dedicated to the integer part.
-A `csim-runs` folder will be created in the `implementation` folder, containing the `preliminary/2016/W16I8/N64n08nenc04` folder, which will contain the source, header and testbench files as well as HLS project and the C Simulation results, which will be written on the `csim-results.txt` file.
+A `csim-runs` folder will be created in the `implementation` folder, containing the `baseline/2016/W16I8/N64n08nenc04` folder, which will contain the source, header and testbench files as well as HLS project and the C Simulation results, which will be written on the `csim-results.txt` file.
 This will contain the flattened output of the model, i.e., there will be one line for each test data sample with 4×`N` elements.

-The default implementation used by `hls_launcher.py` is the `preliminary` implementation.
+The default implementation used by `hls_launcher.py` is the `baseline` implementation.
 You can launch the HLS C Simulation for the `stream` and `memory-sharing` implementations by using the `-s` and `-m` flags respectively.
 For example, to launch the HLS C Simulation for the `stream` implementation, you can use the following command:
 ```console
 foo@bar:~/···/implementation$ python hls_launcher.py -s --csim 64 8 4 2016 16 8
 ```